Here is a nice Internet Explorer extension which copies the current webpage title and address to the Windows clipboard.

 - Copy Title & URL Tools menu option

 Copy Title & URL – Context Menu Extension

 To copy the Title and the URL of the current Webpage, simply right-click somewhere on the Webpage, and click Copy Title and URL.
 The Title and URL are copied to the Clipboard, in the following format:

 You’ll also see a confirmation message as below:

-Note: The Web folder path is hard-coded for C:\Windows\Web in the REG file.
+The folder path is hard-coded for C:\Windows\Web in the REG file.
 If Windows is installed in a different location in your system, you need to edit the REG file using Notepad and update the drive-letter accordingly.

 Editor’s Note: I’m using this extension for a long time now, and it’s far more convenient for me to access the command from the Internet Explorer Toolbar.
 Here is how to add this extension to the Internet Explorer Toolbar.

 If the Copy Title and URL button (with a globe icon) does not automatically appear in the Toolbar, you need to customize the Toolbar in order to display the button.
-Here are the instructions:

-Right-click the Command bar, point to Customize Command Bar, and then click Add or Remove Commands.
+To do so, right-click the Command bar, point to Customize Command Bar, and then click Add or Remove Commands.

 Click the button you want to add in the Available toolbar buttons list, and then click Add.
 When you’re done, click Close.